 “Granddad’s eldest son Herbert (Jnr) had a Harley Davidson motorcycle and the accelerator stuck and he couldn’t stop.
 Grandad yelled ‘I’ll stop it son’ and using long ago skills as a wheeler in the pits, ‘spragged’ the spokes with a piece of timber,” Ken said.

 In his 70s Herbert, the Cope patriarch, regularly entertained the family on his piano accordion or Pianola, and made sure all his children had an example of his new past time in their yards.
 A hobby of building concrete statues embedded with shells was a must in the Cope family’s yards.

 The remarkable life of Herbert Cope, who cheated death twice, eventually winning a fortune on the state lottery, ended in 1953 at Hurstville aged 84.

-In a strange coincidence he died on the same day as Jack Price, a survivor of the 1902 Mt Kembla Colliery disaster, and the two men were cremated on the same day.
+In a strange coincidence he died and was cremated on the same day as Jack Price, a survivor of the 1902 Mt Kembla Colliery disaster.
 Both had won state lotteries.